 Enjoy the full experience of a job well done!

-You can find some extra information on how to deal with this process here.
+You can find some extra information on how to deal with this process of migrating to Android 11 here.

 Once you’ve applied the changes, test your future release on older versions of Android to make double sure that it runs correctly.
 You should make sure your code handles deprecated API methods.